fetch-kit/ffetch/README.md

 ### Custom Error Types

 `ffetch` throws custom error classes for robust error handling.
+All custom errors have a `.cause` property:

+- If the error is mapped from a native error (e.g., a DOMException or TypeError from fetch), `.cause` will reference the original error.
+- If the error is user-initiated (e.g., user aborts a request), `.cause` will be `undefined`.

+This allows you to inspect the underlying cause for advanced debugging or cross-environment handling.

 You can catch and handle these errors as needed:

 - `TimeoutError`: The request timed out.
 - `AbortError`: The request was aborted by the user.